- 1.How Bad Reviews Affect Your Restaurant

 Should You Respond to Negative Reviews?

 The answer is a resounding YES.
-Not just that, but you should take replies very seriously.
+Not just that, but you should take restaurant review responses very seriously.
 While you might be tempted to give funny responses to negative reviews or use sarcasm, this will only further enrage the customer and damage your brand reputation.

 How to Respond to Negative Restaurant Reviews